Friday, 3 April 2026

 Diagnosis & Testing

-If you have persistent symptoms, your doctor will order specific tests, as standard pelvic exams rarely feel early-stage tumors:
+If you present with persistent symptoms, a doctor will order specific imaging and lab work, as standard pelvic exams rarely detect early-stage tumors:

-• Transvaginal Ultrasound (TVUS): An ultrasound wand is inserted into the vagina to get a clear, close-up image of the ovaries and fallopian tubes to check for masses.
+• Transvaginal Ultrasound (TVUS): An ultrasound wand is inserted into the vagina to get a clear, detailed image of the ovaries and fallopian tubes to check for solid masses or fluid-filled cysts.

-• CA-125 Blood Test: Measures the level of a protein called CA-125 in the blood.
-While high levels can indicate ovarian cancer, they can also be elevated by harmless conditions like endometriosis or menstruation.
+• CA-125 Blood Test: This measures the level of a protein called CA-125.
+While high levels can indicate ovarian cancer, they can also be elevated by benign conditions like endometriosis, uterine fibroids, or even your period.

-• Surgical Biopsy: Unlike other cancers, doctors rarely biopsy the ovary with a needle to avoid spreading cancer cells.
-The diagnosis is usually confirmed by removing the tissue during surgery.
+• Surgical Biopsy: Unlike other cancers, doctors almost never biopsy the ovary with a needle because of the risk that the needle might cause cancer cells to spread.
+A definitive diagnosis is usually confirmed by a pathologist only after the tissue is surgically removed.

 Treatment Options

-Because it is often caught in later stages, treatment usually involves a combination of aggressive therapies:
+Because ovarian cancer is frequently diagnosed in later stages, treatment usually involves a comprehensive, multi-step approach:

-• Debulking Surgery: The primary treatment.
-The surgeon attempts to remove all visible cancer.
-This often involves removing the ovaries, fallopian tubes, uterus (hysterectomy), and sometimes nearby lymph nodes and fatty tissue (omentum).
+• Debulking Surgery: The primary goal is the "maximal debulking" of all visible cancer.
+This usually involves removing the ovaries, fallopian tubes, uterus (hysterectomy), nearby lymph nodes, and the omentum (a fatty layer covering the abdominal organs).

-• Chemotherapy: Usually given after surgery to kill any remaining microscopic cancer cells.
-Sometimes it is given directly into the abdomen (intraperitoneal chemotherapy) for better absorption.
+• Chemotherapy: Most women receive "platinum-based" chemotherapy after surgery to kill any remaining microscopic cancer cells.
+In some cases, it is administered directly into the abdomen (intraperitoneal chemotherapy).

-• Targeted Therapy (PARP Inhibitors): A groundbreaking new class of drugs (like Olaparib) that exploit genetic weaknesses in cancer cells, particularly highly effective for women with BRCA mutations.
+• Targeted Therapy (PARP Inhibitors): A groundbreaking new class of drugs (such as Olaparib or Niraparib) that blocks a protein used by cancer cells to repair their DNA.
+These are highly effective for women with BRCA mutations.

 Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 No doctor-patient relationship is established.
 Always consult a qualified healthcare professional.